placeAt the Edinburgh Shamanic Centre & The Planetary Healing Centre's community woodland

 Vêsku Yawanawá

-She is part of the Sitoakore Women's Organization, having organized numerous events to exchange indigenous knowledge between 18 indigenous nations, thus witnessing and learning various healing knowledge with the use of oils, plants, trunks, leaves and roots.
+She is part of the Sitoakore Women's Organization, having organized innumerous events to exchange indigenous knowledge between 18 indigenous nations, thus witnessing and learning various healing knowledge with the use of oils, plants, trunks, leaves and roots.

 Vesku has also developed a healing centre, the IRPY Instituto Runyn Pupykary Yawanawá, a medicinal plant pharmacy and a seed bank.
 She is a specialist in childbirth and an apprentice to healing and the use of medicinal plants.